FOR IMMEDIATE RELEASE

-The Community Folk Art Council ( CFAC) will be producing it’s 11th Annual Multicultural Canada Day Celebration, to be held in Toronto, July 1st, 2017 at Yonge Dundas Square.
+The Community Folk Art Council of Toronto, a non-for-profit organization, is proud to present the 11th Annual Multicultural Canada Day Celebration at Yonge Dundas Square.

 This year on July 1, 2017

-We will be hosting a 150 Celebrate Canada Parade, with participants of over 100 youth groups, with 5,000 individual participants, from all diverse cultures and ethnic groups in full traditional costumes, proudly showcasing a float about their contributions to Canada.
+We will be hosting a 150 Celebrate Canada Parade, the “ Parade of Nations”, with participants of over 20 countries and community groups, with 1500 individual participants, from all diverse cultures and ethnic groups in full traditional costumes, proudly showcasing floats about their contributions to Canada.
 Time 10am – 12pm Parade route Church/Bloor down Yonge ending at Dundas Square.

 Main Stage – Yonge Dundas Square

-At 12:00pm, we kick off the festival with the opening ceremonies, with the Mayor of Toronto, which include singing of O’Canada.
-After that we directly begin with live performances starting off with First Nations groups and then from our multiple Youth groups showcasing their diversity.
-These multicultural performances will continue throughout the day, with performances of 30 minutes segment shows up to 9:00pm.
+At 12:00pm, we kick off the festival with the opening ceremonies, which include singing of O’Canada, the cutting of the Happy Birthday Canada cake, and then after we directly begin with live performances from multicultural groups showcasing their diversity.
+These multicultural performances will continue throughout the day, with performances of 30 minutes segment shows ending at 9:00pm.